Horlawhumy-dev/djangoheroku/index.md

 ### Developing Project and Setting PostgreSQL database

 In this project, we need two main apps the `students` and the `account`.
-We will serve our application index page from the `students` app while the `account` app is a form application where profiles should be entered.
+We will serve our application index page from the `students` app while the `account` app is a form application where profiles shall be entered.
 Add both apps to `INSTALLED_APPS` inside `settings.py` in the `student profile` app.

 ```bash
 $ python manage.py startapp students
 $ python manage.py startapp account
 ```

-Now we need to set up our database and we will be considering PostgreSQL.
-But before that Django required a dependency called `psycopg2` to talk to Postgresql So let us install it.
+Now we need to set up database, we will be considering PostgreSQL.Before that Django requires a dependency called `psycopg2` to connect with Postgresql.
 ```bash
 $ pip install psycopg2
 $ pip freeze > requirements.txt
 ```
-Note: Always use this command `pip freeze > requirements.txt` whenever you install the new dependency.
+Note: Always use the command `pip freeze > requirements.txt` whenever you installed the new dependency.
 That will help to add all installations to our `env` virtual environment.

-Now go inside the workbench downloaded and create a database named `StudentsProfile`.
+Now go inside the workbench downloaded and create a database named `Students Profile`.
 For the connection with the database, kindly follow the scenario below.

 Inside `settings.py` change the `DATABASES` option to something like this.
 ```